osandov/drgn/docs/api_reference.rst

         :raises LookupError: if no functions with the given name are found in the given file

-    .. method:: object(name, flags, filename=None)
+    .. method:: object(name, flags=None, filename=None)

         Get the object (variable, constant, or function) with the given name.

         :param str name: The object name.
-        :param FindObjectFlags flags: Flags indicating what kind of object to look for.
+        :param flags: Flags indicating what kind of object to look for.
+If this is ``None`` or not given, it defaults to :attr:`FindObjectFlags.ANY`.
+        :type flags: FindObjectFlags or None
         :param filename: The source code file that contains the definition.
 See :ref:`api-filenames`.
         :type filename: str or None